 Data will be collected through interview(s) using targeted FU checklists.
 The targeted FU checklists (current versions listed in Annex 1) include questions about pregnancy history, history of onset and other characteristics of disease, and current medication use.
 Other variables such as socio-demographics, gestational age, co-morbidities, concomitant medications, disease severity and duration, and other relevant potential confounders will be collected.
-Data will be collected at enrollment, between expected date of delivery (EDD) and EDD+30 days, EDD + 3 months and EDD + 12 months (please refer to the following section and Table 7-7).
+Data will be collected at enrollment, at the end of 2nd / beginning of 3rd trimester (between 24 and 30 weeks of pregnancy), between expected date of delivery (EDD) and EDD + 30 days, EDD + 3 months and EDD + 12 months (please refer to the following section and Table 7-6).
 Data collected in the FU checklists are in line with data elements to include when designing a pregnancy registry, as recommended by the US Food and Drug Administration (2019).